vinc/moros/doc/network.md

     RX bytes: 590
     TX bytes: 299

-NOTE: It will later allow you to set it.
+It can also be used to set your IP address:

+    > ip set 10.0.2.15/24

 ## ROUTE